Skip to main content

 Error Recovery

-Most SQL parsers treat a syntax error as total failure -- one unexpected token and you get nothing back.
-For any tool that needs to work with SQL as it's being written (IDEs, code agents, autocomplete) or with messy real-world SQL (migration analysis, batch linting), this is a dealbreaker.
+Most SQL parsers treat a syntax error as total failure: one unexpected token and you get nothing back.
+That's a problem for any tool that handles SQL as it's being written (IDEs, code agents, autocomplete) or runs over messy real-world SQL (migration analysis, batch linting).

-Datoria's parser handles broken, incomplete, and malformed SQL gracefully -- producing partial ASTs with precise error locations instead of failing outright.
-The valid 80% of a query retains full structure, typing, and lineage capability.
+Datoria's parser keeps going.
+Broken, incomplete, or malformed input produces a partial AST with precise error locations instead of an exception.
+The parts of the query that did parse retain full structure, typing, and lineage.

-• Partial ASTs -- the correctly-parsed portions of a query are represented as normal typed AST nodes; only the broken portions become error nodes
+• Partial ASTs.
+Correctly-parsed portions are normal typed AST nodes; only the broken portions become error nodes.

-• Multiple errors per statement -- the parser recovers and continues, finding as many errors as possible in a single pass
+• Multiple errors per statement.
+The parser recovers and keeps going, surfacing as many errors as it can in a single pass.

-• All tokens preserved -- even tokens inside error spans are retained in the AST, maintaining lossless representation
+• All tokens preserved.
+Tokens inside error spans stay in the AST, so roundtripping still works.

-• Error messages -- each error node carries a diagnostic message describing what went wrong
+• Error messages.
+Each error node carries a diagnostic describing what went wrong.

 Example